rgriscom/Open-Data-Kit-Linguistic-Metadata-Method/README.md

 1. **Multiple Choice Forms**: These forms have multiple choice widgets for a number of questions that need to be filled out before you can use the form to collect data.
 For example, the question asking for the name of the researcher has five options (i.e. "Researcher #1", "Researcher #2", etc.), and you need to manually change the labels for these answers and add or remove answers as needed.
 These forms are best for larger projects involving multiple researchers or large amounts of data.
 2. **Open Text Forms**: These forms can be used more or less out of the box, but they often require text entry for many fields.
 For example, the name of the researcher who is collecting data must be entered manually.
 These forms are best for smaller projects with fewer researchers or less data.

 Both types of form are based on the metadata profile for the Endangered Languages Archive (ELAR).
+All text is currently available in English and Swahili.
 If you would like a form for a different metadata profile, feel free to send an email to rgriscom@gmail.com

 Once you have prepared your forms you can upload them to your Aggregate server directly from ODK Build.
 If you visit the server, then you can confirm that the forms have been successfully uploaded.